Kong/insomnia-docs/docs/insomnia/unit-testing.md

 ```

 ### How do I run my Unit Tests in CI?

-You can run unit tests in CI (like GitHub Actions or Azure DevOps) using git sync and the companion CLI, Inso, with the run test command.
+Run unit tests in CI (like GitHub Actions or Azure DevOps) using [git sync](/insomnia/git-sync) and [Inso CLI](/inso-cli/cli-command-reference/inso-run-test) with the `inso run test` command.

 ### How to rename a Unit Test?

-You can rename a unit test by double clicking on the unit test’s name and changing the contents once editable.
+Rename a unit test by double clicking on the unit test’s name and changing the contents.

-Once you click outside of the editable area the value is saved.
+The value is saved when you click outside the editable area.

 ### How to delete a Unit Test?

-You can delete a unit test by clicking the **Delete** icon next to a test.
+Delete a unit test by clicking the **Delete** icon next to a test.